 - Add the onion and coconut milk mixture to the slow cooker along with the diced tomatoes, white beans, and vegetable broth.
 Stir to combine.
 Cook on low for 4-6 hours or on high for 2-3 hours.

-- When there is one hour left on the timer, turn the heat to high (if it's not there already) and add in the dry pasta and stir.
+- When there is half an hour left on the timer, turn the heat to high (if it's not there already) and add in the dry pasta and stir.
 Stir in the spinach when there are five minutes left on the timer.
 Season with salt and pepper, to taste.
 Serve warm sprinkled with some freshly grated parmesan cheese and fresh basil, if desired.

 Notes

 - I like to chop the baby spinach up before adding it to the soup to make the spinach a bit more subtle and kid-friendly.
 This step is totally optional and you can add whole baby spinach in there as well.
-Frozen chopped spinach is a really subtle, yet convenient option as well.
+Frozen chopped spinach is a really subtle, yet convenient option too.

 - The soup tends to thicken up the longer that it sits, so you may wish to add some extra broth to thin it out before serving.